eunos-1128/fish-kernel/README.md

 # fish_kernel
-A fash kernel for IPython
+A fish kernel for IPython